PietropaoloFrisoni/BlackToWhiteHole/README.md

 The data analysis is performed in the *analysis.ipynb* notebook, inside the folder `notebooks/Julia`.

-The notebooks inside `notebooks/Mathematica` describe data of the boundary geometry: *boundary.nb* contains the calculation of the crossing time, while *triangulation.nb* reconstrutcs the full geometry of one 4-simplex including the orientation of normals to the tetrahedra.
+The notebooks inside `notebooks/Mathematica` describe data of the boundary geometry: *boundary.nb* contains the calculation of the crossing time.*triangulation.nb* reconstrutcs the full geometry of one 4-simplex, including the orientation of normals to the tetrahedra.

+The folder `cluster_scripts` contains simple scripts to run the code on a single supercluster host.